By Jenna Stanley, EDCAP Helpline Manager

 Federal loans have a fixed interest rate.
 When you consolidate, it is based on the weighted average and rounded up to the nearest one-eighth of 1%.
 This small increase in interest rate won’t matter if you believe you can accumulate 120 Qualifying Payments before paying off your federal loans.
 The same goes for interest capitalization.

-7. Fax and/or mail your PSLF Certification form(s) to MOHELA and keep the receipts.
+7. Send your PSLF Certification form(s) to MOHELA.
+Keep receipts!

 8. Be patient.
 Once you’ve submitted your PSLF form(s) wait for the U.S. Department of Education (ED) tell you where you stand.